RickHPotter/nvim-chad.nvim/README.md

 Then inside nvim, a prompt will popup for new install, wait for it to end.
 Now press SHIFT-U to update.
 Exit nvim and run it again and test.

+## Codeium

+It's much like Copilot, but free and way better than it should.
+All you have to do is to sign up, and then grab the key.
+Run the command :Codeium Auth, click on the link after signing up and paste the key.
+It's all good then.

 ## Customising and Mapping

 SPACE t h -> set theme, cat